Written By: Devin Golden

 • The 5-year survival rate is 18%.

-Why is the mesothelioma survival rate improving?
+Why are mesothelioma survival rates improving?

 • Improved surgical techniques and experience from specialists.